 Florida Landlord-Tenant Attorney

-Florida Residential Landlord and Tenant Act is the term used to refer to laws that govern Florida Landlord-tenant laws.
+Florida Residential Landlord and Tenant Act refers to laws that govern Florida Landlord-Tenant laws.
 In Florida, rental and lease agreements have the obligation of fair dealing and good faith in the contract’s performance and enforcement.
-The court can deny the enforcement of the lease entirely or remove provisions if they discover that they are illegal.
+The Court can deny the enforcement of the lease entirely or remove provisions if they discover that they are illegal.

 Disclosure Requirement of Florida Landlord Tenant Law to Tenants

 According to Florida Landlord-Tenant law, a Landlord is required to provide certain disclosures to Tenants.
-The following are disclosures that they should provide:
+These include:

 - Location of the deposit and identity of an individual authorized to act on behalf of the Landlord.

-- The address of the Landlord or the person permitted to act on his behalf.
+- The address of the Landlord or the person permitted to act on their behalf.

 - Any non-refundable charges in the rental or lease contract, like a non-refundable pet deposit.